Gaviscon chewable tablets

 Treating acid indigestion, heartburn, and sour stomach.
 It may also be used for other conditions as determined by your doctor.

-Gaviscon chewable tablets is an antacid.
+Gaviscon chewable tablets are an antacid.
 It works by neutralizing acid in the stomach.

 Do NOT use Gaviscon chewable tablets if: